Miirphys/j2cl-webcomponents-boilerplate/README.md

-Simple boilerplate for webcomponents with j2cl
+Simple boilerplate for webcomponents with the j2cl compiler .

 Here is my attempt to make a very simple boilerplate to implements WebComponents using the google j2cl compiler .